ronakupadhyaya/Horizons-week-03/day1/deluxe-cli/README.md

 ## Goal

-The goal of this exercise is to learn how to use build command line tools with [the NPM package `commander`](https://www.npmjs.com/package/commander).
+The goal of this exercise is to learn how to use command line tools with [the NPM package `commander`](https://www.npmjs.com/package/commander).

 ## Intro to the command line

 Almost everything you do with a graphical user interface can be done through the command line.
 Since node runs on the command line, it's important to get comfortable using command line based tools.

-The purpose of this exercise is to build your first application that works completely on the command line.
-For this you will need 2 things: node to run your JavaScript program from the command line and a way to give options to your program, otherwise it would always do the same thing.
-For this, we use flags and arguments.
+In this exercise we will build a command line tool.
+A command line tool is an application that is intended to run on the command line.
+Our command line tool will be written in javascript so we will need NodeJS to run it.
+Similar to other command line tools we have been using ,think git or npm, we can change the behavior of our application by passing in arguments or flags (`npm install` compared to `npm install --save`).
+In the `npm install --save` we call `install` an argument to the npm command and `--save` a flag.
+Notice how the save flag changes the behavior of the `npm install` command.
+We will use flags and arguments to specify behavior in our application as well.

 ### Flags and Arguments

 For example: `node myProgram.js` calls the program without any flags or args.

 **Flags** are boolean values that are set by being included when calling the program.
-`node myProgram.js --cookies` is calling your program with the flag cookies = true and the flag milk = false because it is not present.
+`node myProgram.js --cookies` is calling `myProgram.js` with the flag cookies = true and the flag milk = false because it is not present.

-Flags have a simplified version of their commands, so --cookies is also -c.
-This helps users access our command line utilities faster.
+Flags normally have shortened versions, so --cookies is -c.
 `node myProgram.js -c`

 **Commands**  commands are the verbs of software.
-Yo can say:
+You can run:
-`node myProgram.js doSomething` doSomething is not a flag, thus it doesn't begin with -- It is a sub-program inside our main app, for example a function.
-So if we are doing a calculator, our command line could receive commands like:
+`node myProgram.js doSomething` doSomething is not a flag, since it doesn't begin with -- It is a sub-command inside our main app, for example if we have a calculator, our command line application could receive commands like:
 `node myProgram.js add`
 `node myProgram.js delete`

-**Arguments** Arguments are the last piece of the software.
-We can pass strings or numbers into our program.
-To do things like
+**Arguments** We can pass also pass strings or numbers into our program to be used as arguments or parameters.
-`node myProgram.js square 4` and it would have to print 16 `node myProgram.js --add 2 3 2` here, add takes all the remaining args, to add them up and print 7
+`node myProgram.js square 4` prints 16
+`node myProgram.js --add 2 3 2` here, add takes all the remaining args, to add them up and print 7

 ## Instructions

-We are going to build a ToDo list.
-ToDo lists are the main example when working on front end development frameworks in JS, but we are going to do it on the command line.
+We are going to build a ToDo list app that runs on the command line.

 Our list is going to take the following commands: